Google Performance Tools (GPT) — is a set of tools, that allow to make performance analysis, analyse memory allocation and find memory leaks.

 project files for building with Visual C++.
 Additional information you can also find

-file, that come together with source code.
+in README.windows file, that come together with source code.

 3. Both libraries could be used in multi-threaded programs without any restrictions.